Blog

 Why consider an alternative to personal loans?

-• Difficulty meeting bank credit requirements
+• Difficulty meeting standard lending criteria

 • A need for flexible or ongoing access to funds

-• Wanting to avoid unsecured lump-sum debt
+• Preferring to avoid a fixed lump-sum loan

 • Only needing part of the total amount upfront